woensdag 22 oktober 2025

 • her installations suggest infinity

-Draw three pumpkins on the colored sheets and cut them.
-Draw bigger and smaller dots on the segments with markers.
-Draw triangels on the black sheet with a white pencil - start with a zigzag line.
-Paste the pumpkins on the black sheet.
+3. Draw triangles on the black sheet with a white pencil - start with a zigzag line.

 Geen opmerkingen: